citp/privacy-policy-historical/f/fo/fox/foxsportspulse.com.md

-> *The following text is extracted and transformed from the foxsportspulse.com privacy policy that was archived on 2019-06-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190603154759id_/https%3A//sportstg.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the foxsportspulse.com privacy policy that was archived on 2019-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191222051608id_/https%3A//sportstg.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | SportsTG

-**Last Updated 13 August 2018**
+**Last Updated 12 September 2019**

 **Introduction**